Monday, December 29, 2025

 Falkland Islands and Ushuaia, Argentina

-Next stop on our cruise was Port Stanley, Falkland Islands.
-Alternately named "Las Malvinas" to Argentines.
 Total population of the Falklands is about 3,600.
 Much of what we experienced there was a low, windy, treeless, somewhat barren landscape.
 We did see some nice beaches and a colony of penguins.
-The weather was quite variable between clouds, rain, and blue skies overhead.
-We were fortunate that the weather was favorable.
-Our ship had to anchor out in a bay and tender us to the pier.
+The weather was quite variable, alternating between clouds, rain, and blue skies overhead.
+The weather was favorable for our ship, which anchored in the bay and tendered us to a pier.
+When my sister & husband previously took a similar cruise route, they were unable to make this stop due to adverse weather.

 No pictures of Port Stanley because there wasn't anything I considered picture worthy.
+Unadorned houses and other buildings, no landscaping, and faceless streets.

 This is what much of the terrain looked like in our visit to the Falkland Islands.